 Reduction in Costs

-The nature of cost reduction will slightly vary depending on whether your solution is on-premises or outsourced.
+The nature of cost reduction will vary, depending on whether your solution is on-premises or outsourced.
 The cost related benefits for each are explained below.

 On Premises / In House